At Red's Eats. |

-Lobster rolls—lobster meat served in a toasted hot dog style bun with butter—are close to perfection for some.
+Lobster rolls—lobster meat served in a hot dog style bun —are close to perfection for some.

 Deciding to have one for lunch is easy.
 Finding the best source, however, is a bit more difficult.
 Different venues vary greatly.
 Some are generous with the lobster, and others skint.
 Freshness matters.
-Served warm or cold?
-A pure take, with mayonnaise/lemon juice/celery, or with more stylized additions?
 Expensive restaurants do not have an advantage over local "no frills" establishments.

 Best of all, even an average lobster roll is still pretty great, and often the easiest thing to order, especially on the go.